printify/nary-tree/README.md

 directly.
 Most tree mutations are achieved by modifying `NodeMut`s instead of talking to the tree itself.

-`Tree`s in this crate are "just" trees.
+The `Tree`s in this crate are "just" trees.
 They do not allow cycles, and they do not allow arbitrary graph structures to be created.
 Each node in the tree can have an arbitrary number of children, and there is no weight associated with edges between the nodes in the tree.

 **Please Note:** This crate does not support comparison-based data insertion.
 In other words, this is not a binary search tree (or any other kind of search tree) crate.
-It is purely a crate for storing data in a hierarchical manner.
+It is purely a crate for hierarchically storing data.
 The caller must know the structure that they wish to build and then use this crate to do so; this library will not make those structural decisions for you.

 ## Safety
-This crate uses `#![forbid(unsafe_code)]` to prevent any and all `unsafe` code usage.
+This crate uses `#![forbid(unsafe_code)]` to prevent any `unsafe` code usage.

 ## Example Usage
 ```rust